kingting/ansible-challenge/README.md

+# Prerequisite: Ansible controller machine with the appropriate setup
-# Tested only with Python >3.8 on Ubuntu 1804 as ansible controller
+- Tested only with Python >3.8 on Ubuntu 1804

 ## Setup python virtual environment for a more stable play
 ```